 Modern science naturally deserves respect.
 And it seems heavily weighted on the “against” side here.
 However, it is worth noting that in their conquests of England and Europe, the Romans documented long straight tracks between sacred or ancient sites at the time of invasion.

-Of course, ley lines are not exclusive to Britain; they are also recognised in other countries too.
+Ley lines are not exclusive to Britain.
+They are also recognised in other countries.
 France, Portugal, Belgium, China, the USA and Malta for example.

 Even the Nazis expressed an interest in ley lines quite independently of Watkins’ ideas.
 The Germans investigated ‘Heilige Linien’ (Holy Lines) in the 1920s.
 Indeed, the German heartland holds a huge network of them.